martinphellwig/CaTDD/READ_ME.txt

 help with the communication between developers.

 This means you should avoid it if any of the following is true:
-- You are small team shop (4 or less)
+- You are small team shop, communication is not an issue.
 - You make use of a framework, which does not requiring any modification (Something like Django for example)
-- There are well established and working communication and organisation streams (i.e. Specifications, Documentation, howto's, rules)
+- There are well established and working process streams (i.e. Specifications, Documentation, howto's, rules)
 - You are unconvinced of the benefits of Test Driven Development.

 Which means that you might be interested if you are the opposite: